 Your Ticket Package & Film Selection Window

-If you purchased a My Choice package, you will receive an email on August 18th that will contain what is called your Film Selection Window time and date.
+If you purchased a My Choice package, you will receive an email in mid-August that will contain what is called your Film Selection Window time and date.
+For 2016, this was on August 22nd.
 This is a randomly assigned window during which you will be given access to the online box office to select your films.
-This email will come with information on how to login and a special package code that you will need when you go to access the online box office.
+This email will come with information on how to login and what the redemption process will be.

 YOU NEED TO KNOW EXACTLY WHICH SCREENINGS YOU WOULD LIKE TO ATTEND WHEN YOU LOG IN FOR YOUR SELECTION WINDOW.
-Ideally, you will have decided which films you would like to see before the full schedule is released on August 19th.
+Ideally, you will have decided which films you would like to see before the full schedule is released in late-August.
+For 2016, the schedule was released on August 23rd.
 Follow our Complete Beginners Guide for some tips on how to choose films, and help with making your ideal schedule.
-You will have at least one week to decide on your ideal schedule before you can select your films.
+You will have approximately one week to decide on your ideal schedule before you can select your films.

-Your Film Selection Window is assigned randomly, is considered a Lottery System.
+Your Film Selection Window is assigned randomly and is considered a Lottery System.
 TIFF Donors and Contributor Members have earlier access – here are the details for the General Public:

 |Regular Flex Pack and Premium Flex Packs

 It’s a random lottery as to when you get access, and could be at any time of day, so getting an earlier date is naturally more beneficial as there would be more of a chance you’d get your first choices.
 So, good luck!
 You can begin your selection anytime after your assigned Date & Time.
 (For Example: If you have been given September 1stth at 1pm – you do not need to log in exactly at this time, you are simply unable to log in before this time.)